How to Get Help for Teenage Depression

 • Persistent sadness or a depressed state of mind

-• Changes in eating habits or drastic weight changes
+• Changes in eating habits, leading to drastic weight loss or gain

-• Harming themselves, such as by cutting or burning their skin
+• Engaging in self-destructive behaviors, such as cutting or burning

 Causes of Teen Depression